jmau949/react-native-template-tamagui-cognito/README.md

-# 🥜 Acorn Pups Mobile
+# 📱 React Native Template - Tamagui + AWS Cognito

-A production-ready React Native app built with Expo and Tamagui, featuring comprehensive error handling and modern inline feedback patterns.
+A production-ready React Native template built with Expo, Tamagui, and AWS Cognito authentication.
+Perfect for quickly starting new mobile apps with a modern, scalable foundation.

 **⚠️ Note: This app uses native binaries and requires EAS development builds.
 It cannot run on Expo Go.**